Julienbeaulieu/julienbeaulieu.github.io/_posts/2019-09-25-comprehensive-project-based-data-science-curriculum.md

 [Mathematics for Machine Learning](https://mml-book.github.io/) | Marc Peter | Book

 **Overview**
-- Get a great intuition of linear algebra with the fantastic resource: Essence of Linear Algebra by 3Blue1Brown.
+- Get a great intuition for linear algebra with the fantastic resource: Essence of Linear Algebra by 3Blue1Brown.
 - Learn all things statistics and machine learning with Statquest.
-Josh Starmer has a gift of breaking down complex ideas into some of the best and simplest explanations on the Web.
+Josh Starmer has a gift for breaking down complex ideas into some of the simplest and best explanations on the Web.
-- Go deep into linear algebra with prof. Gilbert Strang's amazing lecture.
-Complement with exercises in [his book](http://math.mit.edu/~gs/linearalgebra/) which also has the solutions to all the exercises.
-For a simpler alternative, refer to Khan Academy.
+- Delve deep into linear algebra with prof. Gilbert Strang's amazing lecture.
+Complement with exercises in [his book](http://math.mit.edu/~gs/linearalgebra/) (which includes solutions to the exercises).
+For a less in depth alternative, refer to Khan Academy.
 - Learn all the math required for machine learning with Marc Peter (and co.)'s book (advanced).
+- Don't forget to actually do the exercises and work on assigments.
+This is the only way you'll become good at math.

 ### Deep Learning